General

 How can we ensure that the 100% affordable buildings do not differ in design quality from market rate and other surrounding buildings?

-The Metro Planning Department intends to propose the extension of the Downtown Code (DTC) to the Metro-owned land on the East Bank.
-In that case, each building constructed on Metro-owned land (including affordable housing buildings) must be reviewed and approved through the design review process to be prescribed by the Downtown Code.
+In August 2024, the Metro Planning Department extended the Downtown Code (DTC) to the Initial Development Area of Metro-owned land on the East Bank.
+This means each building constructed on Metro-owned land (including affordable housing buildings) must be reviewed and approved through the same design review process prescribed by the Downtown Code.

 Why are we building affordable housing here?